NCAS-CMS/canari/docs/setup.md

 ## Setting up the CANARI suite

-* Checkout the suiteid you've been assigned.  (rosie checkout u-c????
+* Checkout the suite you've been assigned.  (`rosie checkout u-c????`)
 * In suite.rc file - adapt `TRANSFER_DIR `to point to your JASMIN Transfer cache directory.
-* Double check that -> modify_netcdf_metadata -> model metadata -> all agrees with the spreadsheet.
+* Double check that settings in  *modify_netcdf_metadata -> model metadata* all agrees with the spreadsheet.
 You shouldn’t have to do anything though.
 * Run the suite for 3 months see below.

 ## Running the suite